penpot/penpot/CONTRIBUTING.md

  - https://gist.github.com/parmentf/035de27d6ed1dce0b36a
  - https://gist.github.com/rxaviers/7360908

-The subject should be:
+Each commit should have:

-- Use the imperative mood.
+- A concise subject using imperative mood.
-- Capitalize the first letter.
+- The subject should have capitalized the first letter and without period at the end.
-- Don't put a period at the end of the subject line.
+- A blank line between the subject line and the body.
-- Put a blank line between the subject line and the body.
+- An entry on the CHANGES.md file if applicable, referencing the github or taiga issue/user-story using the these same rules.

 ## Code of conduct ##